Appendix 2 – The Poems

 my battered mother, bruised and crying,

-my fire set, without regret, the horse that fled,
+without regret, the horse that fled, the thumb

-the thumb hacked off, the six I’d loved
+hacked off, the six I’d loved before your candent light,

 of staying’s cost.